Observance Days Calendar

 International Animal Rights Day

-An annual event that honours animals as sentient beings who deserve the same protections as humans.
-It is observed on December 10 every year, coinciding with Human Rights Day.
-The event aims to raise awareness of animal exploitation, mourn the animal victims of human tyranny, and rally support for universal animal welfare.
+Observed on December 10th, this annual event honors animals as sentient beings deserving the same protections as humans.
+Coinciding with Human Rights Day, it aims to raise awareness of animal exploitation, mourn animal victims of human tyranny, and rally support for universal animal welfare.
+It encourages us to reflect on our relationship with animals and advocate for their rights and protection.

 11 December International Mountain Day